esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 </div>

 note:
-When collaborating you might have various versions (sets of changes) that co-exist at the same time on so called "branches".
+When collaborating you might have various versions (sets of changes) that co-exist at the same time on so-called "branches".
 Modern version control software can usually automatically merge multiple changes into a single document.

 ==